haris-jakupovic/task/README.md

 To try this code out on your local machine, simply download the project, open it in your Visual Studio Code, and start it by tiping in your terminal
 "npm start".

+The main code is located in the file "App.tsx" in "src" folder.
+Style is located in the file "App.css" in the folder "src".